 Several months ago British Airways took delivery of their first Airbus A350-1000, which represents a huge step forward in the carrier’s fleet renewal efforts.
 The A350 is not only fuel efficient and a pleasure to fly as a passenger, but it’s also the plane on which British Airways debuted their new Club Suites.

 I know many people specifically booked flights to fly on the 787-10, so this is worth being aware of.
-Hopefully the schedule doesn’t slip even further.
+Hopefully the schedule doesn’t slip even further (though at this point it seems like a real possibility).

 Coming Soon: British Airways 787-10

-British Airways will be taking delivery of their first Boeing 787-10 in the next couple of weeks.
+British Airways will be taking delivery of their first Boeing 787-10 in the next few weeks.
 The airline has a total of 12 of these planes on order, with six expected to join the fleet in 2020.

 These planes will join their existing fleet of 30 Dreamliner 787s, including 12 787-8s and 18 787-9s.